 “Stay on top of your business relationships.”

 Cost: $18 a month for the starter package or $29 a month for the professional package.
 For $40, Follow Up can be integrated into Salesforce.
+All tiers come with a free trial.

 Follow Up is a “lightweight” email tracker and follow-up reminder designed to help you organize your professional life and relationships.

 You can set reminders for emails you want to follow up on later down the line, schedule automatic follow-ups (that will be cancelled if a reply is received in the meantime), and create recurring reminders that ensure you never let routine tasks slide.
+It’ll even offer useful insights on the digital conversations you’re having.

 Another standout feature is the ability to view your entire relationship with a contact summarized on a single screen.
 This is great for managing leads or dealing with large volumes of clients.